notbadai/ide/docs/README.md

 ## Developer

-To compile assets and watch for changes:
+To compile frontend assets and automatically recompile when changes are made:

 ```bash
 make watch
 ```

-To build and package the Electron app for distribution in `dist/desktop/`:
+To build and package the Electron application into a distributable format run:

 ```bash
 make package
 ```

+The packaged application will be available in the `dist/desktop/` directory.

 ## Code Editor